notaviagrawal/UTRegistrationChecker/README.md

 # UT Registration Checker

-A Python script that monitors UT Austin course registration status and alerts you when courses open up.
+A Python script and web interface that monitors UT Austin course registration status and alerts you when courses open up.

 ## Features

+- **Web Interface**: Clean, modern web UI to configure and monitor courses
+- **Interactive Setup**: Enter semester and course codes through the interface
-- Opens a browser for you to login manually
+- **Automatic Monitoring**: Opens a browser for you to login manually
-- Automatically detects when login is complete
+- **Smart Detection**: Automatically detects when login is complete
-- Monitors two course pages simultaneously
-- Checks status every 5 minutes
-- Alerts when status changes from "closed" to "open" or "waitlist"
+- **Multi-Course Support**: Monitor any number of courses simultaneously
+- **Real-time Alerts**: Loud alarms and notifications when courses open
+- **Auto-Registration Link**: Opens registration page automatically when a course opens

 ## Setup